otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/01-introduction-to-unity-scripting.md

 - **Music** - an audio source playing the background music loop.
 - **Main Camera** - the camera that points down at the scene to render everything to the player.
 To see anything upon running the game, you must have a camera.
 - **Directional Light** - a single light source that illuminates the scene.
-Scenes in Unity need some sort of light source to
+Scenes in Unity need some sort of light source to be able to see anything when playing the game.
-Scenery: This GameObjects hold the ground and the windmills.
+- **Scenery** - an empty Game Object to hold the ground and the windmills.
+Acts like a 'folder'.
-Hay Machine: This is the blue machine sitting on the rails.
-It’s made out of a few GameObjects to make it easy to customize later on.
+- **Hay Machine** - this is the blue machine sitting on the rails.
+It is comprised of a few Game Objects to make it easy to customise later on.

 ```javascript
 var x // Not initialised